 Please note that the MyBill statement is a static, monthly statement; it is only issued on the 22nd day of each month.
 If you enroll in courses after the initial registration deadline, fees will not show up on your MyBill statement, however, you are still responsible for meeting the GSM’s payment deadline.
 UC Davis does not issue payment reminders.

 Refunds are processed by the Student Accounting Office.
 Questions should be directed to Student Accounting or review the Refund FAQs here.

 Registration Penalty Fee

-- you have not met the fee payment deadline.
+- you have not met the student fee payment deadline.

 The registration penalty fee can be waived if medical documentation (including dates) is submitted indicating a student’s inability to meet the deadline(s).

 Registration groups are designated to allow students with higher unit totals (and closer to completing their degree) to enroll in courses first.
 Additional registration groups will follow in descending order of unit totals.
 All students are notified by email before registration starts the date they are eligible to register.
 All registration group dates are listed in the registration instructions of each program, respectively.